Niraj-Dilshan/CodeIgniter_4_CRUD_with_Bootstrap_and_MySQL/README.md

 This project demonstrates the implementation of CRUD (Create, Read, Update, Delete) operations in CodeIgniter 4 with MySQL and Bootstrap.
 CRUD operations are crucial in any application that deals with persistent storage.

+## Features

+- User-friendly interface with Bootstrap.
+- Server Side validation.
+- CRUD operations with MySQL database.
+- Use of CodeIgniter's Model for handling data.

 ## Screenshots

 ### Dashbord (Main View)